Biography of John Everett Millais

 1852: Millais became an Associate of the Royal Academy.

-1855: He lived near his new wife’s old home Annat Lodge in Perthshire
+1855: In July he marries Euphemia Chalmers Gray (known as Effie).
+Formerly the wife of John Ruskin.
+He lives near his new wife’s old home Annat Lodge in Perthshire, Scotland.

-1857: Millais’s painting “Sir Isumbras” was heavily criticised by Ruskin at an exhibition at the Royal Academy.
+1857: Millais’s painting “Sir Isumbras” is heavily criticised by Ruskin at an exhibition at the Royal Academy.

-1860: A revival of his popularity with the public began with the exhibition of the detailed “The Black Brunswicker”.
+1860: A revival of his popularity with the public begins with the exhibition of the detailed “The Black Brunswicker”.

-1863: Millais became a full Member of the Royal Academy.
+1863: Millais becomes a full Member of the Royal Academy.

-1871: Millais painted large mythical landscapes such as “The Martyr of the Solway”.
+1871: Millais paints large mythical landscapes such as “The Martyr of the Solway”.

-1873: Began to do more portraits including the successful “mrs Bischoffsheim”.
+1873: He begins to do more portraits including the successful “Mrs Bischoffsheim”.

-1878: Millais had a successful show at the Paris Universal Exhibition and was awarded the Medaille d’Honneur and created an Officer of the Legion d’Honneur.
+1878: Millais has a successful show at the Paris Universal Exhibition and is awarded the Medaille d’Honneur and created an Officer of the Legion d’Honneur.

-1881: Painted a portrait of Alfred Lord Tennyson.
+1881: He paints a portrait of Alfred Lord Tennyson.

-1886: Painted “Bubbles” for A and F Pears Ltd the soap manufacturers.
+1886: He paints “Bubbles” for A and F Pears Ltd the soap manufacturers.
 This went on to be a highly successful advertising picture.
-Held an exhibition of 159 works at the Grosvenor Gallery in London.
+He holds an exhibition of 159 works at the Grosvenor Gallery in London.

-1896: Millais elected President of the Royal Academy of Arts but was already suffering heavily from cancer.
+1896: Millais is elected President of the Royal Academy of Arts but is already suffering heavily from cancer.